jtangelder/denon-remote/README.md

 # Denon Remote
 CLI for Denon AVR-X1000, and possibly others in the AVR serie.
+It is written in JavaScript, and runs on [node.js](https://nodejs.org).

 ```
 $ npm install jtangelder/denon-remote -g